LauraJStevenson/bugwars-healer-backend/README.md

 ### Continued development

-- Give players the ability to create their own scripts for creatures.
+- Players now have the ability to create their own scripts for creatures.
 - Development Blog on live site.
 - More robust testing for both Server & Client portions of our Application.
-- Game engine to run the game.
+- We now have a Game engine to run the game.
-- Compiler logic to parse bug code into actions.
+- We have Compiler logic to parse bug code into actions (bytecode).
 - Design maps for the bugs to compete on.
+    If you would like to add maps to the project, please use the following key:
+    X = Wall
+    a, b, c, d = Bug4
+    f = Food
+    empty = Blank Space

 ## Contributors